Next-gen is here

-The PS5 is leagues ahead of its younger sibling, but that doesn't mean it's the right console for everyone.
-The PS4 Pro can still deliver impressive gaming experiences at a (likely) cheaper cost.
-However, if you want the best of the best and always upgrade at the start of a new console generation, the PS5 is for you.
+The PS5 is leagues ahead of its younger sibling, but since it's still hard to find, it's understandable that some people may be interested in the older model.
+The PS4 Pro can still deliver an impressive gaming experience but its time in the sun has drawn to a close.
+If you want the best of the best and want to continue playing great new games, the PS5 is for you.

 What's the difference?

 The differences between the PS5 and PS4 Pro are much more than cosmetic.
-Sony ensured that the PS5 has entirely new architecture to meet today's standards.
-Players only expect the best.
-Therefore, some games will be coming to PS5 that can't run on PS4 Pro due to the sheer power and speed it takes to do so.
+Sony ensured that the PS5 had an entirely new architecture to meet today's standards.
+But, of course, players only expect the best.
+Therefore, many games will be coming to PS5 that can't run on PS4 Pro due to the sheer power and speed it takes to do so.

 |GPU||10.28 TFLOPS, 36 CUs @ 2.23 GHz Custom RDNA 2||4.2 TFLOPS, AMD Radeon|

 |CPU||8x Cores @ 3.5GHz Custom Zen 2||8x cores @ 2.16 GHz Custom Jaguar|

 |Memory||16GB GDDR6||8GB GDDR5|

 |Optical drive||4K UHD Blu-Ray drive||1080p HD Blu-Ray drive|